 The weather can play a huge role in Manaslu trek difficulty.
 In Manaslu Trek, we go through six climatic zones – the tropical, subtropical zone, the temperate zone, the subalpine zone, the alpine zone, and the arctic zone.
 Generally, days are warm and nights are colder here.

-Trekking in Manaslu at winter is really a challenge, there is danger of snowfall and route becomes slippery.
+Trekking in Manaslu at winter is really a challenge, there is a danger of snowfall and route becomes slippery.
 The temperature drops down to -20 degree Celsius.
 Moreover, teahouses remain closed at high altitudes due to heavy downpour.

 Trekking in Spring and Autumn is the best time for Manaslu Circuit Trek.
 The weather is warm and the sights are clear.
 If lucky, you can see wild animals in blooming rhododendron forest.